yangyutu/llm_book.github.io/_sources/docs/chapter_LLM_arch/LLM_dense_architectures.md

 where $w_j=1/10000^{j / d_{model}}$ if $j$ is even and $w_j=1/10000^{j-1 / d_{model}}$ if $j$ is odd and $j=0,...,d_{model} - 1$.

-While absolute position encoding has achieved success in BERT, it has several key issues when is applied in LLMs:
+While absolute position encoding has achieved success in BERT, it has several key issues when it is applied in LLMs:
-* Lack of extrapolation due to limited sequence length: Models are restricted to a maximum sequence length during training (e.g., BERT 512), limiting their ability to  generalize to positions beyond the maximum length at inference time.
+* **Lack of extrapolation** due to limited sequence length: Models are restricted to a maximum sequence length during training (e.g., BERT 512), limiting their ability to  generalize to positions beyond the maximum length at inference time.
-* Position insensitivity: The position encoding is added on top of token embedding and go through linear projection before interacting with other tokens, instead of directly interacting with other tokens during attention score computation.
+* **Position insensitivity**: The position encoding is added on top of token embedding and go through linear projection before interacting with other tokens, instead of directly interacting with other tokens during attention score computation.
-* Lack of invariance to shift: For two tokens with fixed relative position disance, their interaction at attention score computation layer is dependent on their absolute position.
+* **Lack of invariance to shift**: For two tokens with fixed relative position disance, their interaction at attention score computation layer is dependent on their absolute position.
 For relative position encodings, this property is by construction.

 ### ALiBi